SilksPlugins/UnturnedImages/README.md

 ## Plans

-- [ ] Images of vehicles are planned, however a method of retrieving these images is being worked on.
+- [ ] Images of vehicles are planned, however, a method of retrieving these images is being worked on.
 - [ ] Modded assets are planned and will likely start with the most popular mods (i.e. Elver).
 After which pull requests to add images for other mods will be accepted.